 These easy DIY hexagon cork boards are so simple to make and they add a ton of style to your home office.
 They would even look cute hanging up in your cubicle at work.

-It’s been a while since I talked about my marble and gold home office that I revealed on the blog back in March.
+It’s been a while since I talked about my marble and gold home office.
 Since the reveal, we’ve made a couple changes in the room.
-Most notably, we moved my ScrapBox out to the dining room area by our coffee bar and made room for my hubby to work in the office too.
-He is doing residential real estate now (Central Oregon peeps, you can find him over at Manzanita Realty if you are looking for an awesome realtor).
+Most notably, we moved my ScrapBox out to the dining room area by our home coffee station.

 I’ve had a few readers ask about these cute little hexagon cork memo boards and then realized that I never got around to posting the full tutorial.
 Silly me!

 We added a little touch of gold craft paint and marble contact paper to make it fit in with the design of our room, but you could leave the hexagon cork boards blank or add a different color!

 - How to Build a DIY Giant Pegboard Wall

 This hexagon cork board tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.